monsoonmaelstrom/book2/book2.md

 We walk in silence until we catch up to Liam, Gavin, and Peter, who I have the impression were likely walking very slowly in hopes that we would.

-“What was all about?”
+“What was that all about?”
 Gavin asks.

 I shrug.